 ❤️ Why You'll Love It

-- It's a custard lovers dream come true.
+- Galaktoboureko is a custard lover's dream come true.
 If you love sweet milk custard with a buttery topping, then I don't need to say anymore.

 - It's unique - you'll have the only Galaktoboureko on the holiday table!

-- It's not Baklava - many may think of Baklava if you mention you are bringing a Greek dessert to your next party.
+- Yet, Galaktoboureko recipe is not a Baklava - many may think of Baklava if you mention you are bringing a Greek dessert to your next party.
 They will be pleasantly surprised with this decadent and luscious dessert.

 Note: This is an overview of the instructions.
 The full instructions are in the recipe card below.

-- Bring the mixture to a boil, then reduce heat to low, simmer for 10 more minutes.
+- Bring the mixture to a boil, reduce heat to low, and simmer for 10 more minutes.
 Remove from heat.
 Stir in honey and then set aside to cool down completely.

-- In a saucepan over medium heat, pour milk with half the sugar, stir to dissolve.
+- Make the Galaktoboureko filling: In a saucepan over medium heat, pour milk with half the sugar, stir to dissolve.
 Heat the mixture until it barely starts to boil

 - Meanwhile in the bowl of a standing mixer, beat together whole eggs, egg yolks, remaining sugar.